global-agent-hackathon/may-2025/submissions/zeromesh/README.md

 ## 🤖 Agents at Work

-ZeroMesh uses Agno-powered agents — each with a focused responsibility — working in sync under the zero-trust model.
+ZeroMesh uses Agno-powered agents — each with a focused responsibility, working in sync under the zero-trust model.

 ### 🧠 Core Agents
 - **TrustAgent** – Calculates and keeps track of agent trust scores 📊